TodePond/DreamBerd/README.md

 Here are some examples:<br>
 ✅ CScript (not owned by the C Foundation - you are free to use this name)<br>
-❌ ECMAScript (owned by the C Foundation - please consider renaming)<br>
+✅ ECMAScript (not owned by the C Foundation - you are free to use this name)<br>
 ❌ Rust Foundation (owned by the C Foundation - please consider renaming)

 ## Contributing